- Sustainable Development Goals (SDGs) for business

 Sustainable Development Goals (SDGs) for business

 In September 2015, the United Nations General Assembly was held, at which 193 countries decided to work towards 17 common goals that should be achieved by 2030.
-Sustainable Development Goals (SDGs) guide the world in response to global challenges.
+Sustainable Development Goals (SDGs) guide the whole world in response to global challenges.

 Why are sustainable development goals relevant for businesses?

 SDGs help companies create a business strategy that meets the requirements of modern society.
 They identify areas of innovation and lead to the recognition of upcoming opportunities resulting from changes in the behavior of consumers, who often choose sustainable solutions.

 Companies implementing Sustainable Development Goals attract not only customers but also new, talented employees.
 More and more people take the company's social responsibility into account when choosing a workplace.

 Companies implementing SDG have a positive impact on the company's reputation as well as greater opportunities for synergies and partnerships with other organizations that share similar goals.

 Among the most important Sustainable Development Goals for organizations are numbers 9 and 12 because they have the greatest impact on the company's development.
 Let's take a closer look at them.

 - Goal 9 - Industry, Innovation and Infrastructure.
 This SDG focuses on building resilient infrastructure and investing in sustainable industrialization and innovation.